Bulletproof (1996 film)

-Bulletproof is a 1996 American buddy cop action comedy film directed by Ernest Dickerson and starring Damon Wayans and Adam Sandler.
+Bulletproof is a 1996 American buddy cop action comedy film directed by Ernest Dickerson and starring Damon Wayans, Adam Sandler, James Farentino and James Caan.

 Released theatrically in the United States by Universal Pictures on September 6, 1996, Bulletproof was panned by critics and grossed $22.6 million worldwide.

 Plot

 Archie Moses is a small-time thief in Los Angeles who smuggles drugs for drug lord Frank Colton, who launders his drug money through a car dealership.
 Moses is unaware that his best friend, Rock Keats, is actually LAPD undercover cop Jack Carter, who befriended him to infiltrate Colton's gang.

 Carter has Moses include him in Colton's next drug shipment, secretly planning to arrest Colton and take in Moses, whom he has come to care about, unharmed.
-Carter's undercover status is revealed before he can enact his plan, however, and a hurt Moses pulls a gun on him.
+Carter's undercover status is revealed before he can enact his plan, however, a hurt Moses pulls a gun on him.
 During the raid on Colton's warehouse, an out of control crane hits Moses in the back, causing him to accidentally shoot Carter in the head.
 He then flees the state, and is subsequently found and arrested.

 Carter miraculously survives and makes a full recovery with the aid of his physical therapist, Dr. Traci Flynn, with whom he falls in love.
 Moses is brought into custody, and he agrees to testify against Colton, but the trial is set to take place at the other side of the country.
 Carter's superior officer, Capt.
 Jensen, orders him to personally transfer Moses to the courtroom.

 Carter harbors resentment against Moses, and tensions escalate once the simple transfer goes awry.
 Colton learns through bribed federal agents and LAPD officers of Moses' attempt to testify against him.
 As they flee from Colton's men, Carter and Moses slowly mend their friendship, and are successful in returning to Carter's precinct.
 However, Colton apparently holds Flynn hostage, and blackmails Carter into turning Moses over to save Flynn.

 Carter and Moses pretend to comply with Colton, and shoot their way through Colton's guards.
 It is later revealed that Flynn is on Colton's payroll, and is responsible for leaking Carter's and Moses' whereabouts to him.
 Moses takes a bullet in the shoulder to save Carter's life, giving him time enough to arrest Flynn, then shoots Colton dead.
 Moses gives the incriminating documents on Colton to Carter, who allows him to escape.
 He heads to Mexico to become a bullfighter, with Carter and Moses' mother later accompanying him.